 Time Limits: Each stage must be completed in 12 hours or less.
 The swim should be completed in 5-1/2 hours or less.
-Participants not reaching the respective finish lines within the 12 hour limits will be disqualified.
+Participants not reaching the respective finish lines within the 12-hour limits will be disqualified.

+WHO:

-WHO: Limited to 40 athletes, participants are expected from Canada, Germany, Slovenia, Australia, Brazil, Argentina, Spain, Switzerland and the United States.
-Nearly the entirety of the field will have participated in at least one previous ULTRAMAN.
+Limited to 40 athletes, participants are expected from Canada, Australia, Brazil, Argentina, Spain, Columbia, Switzerland, Puerto Rico, New Zealand, Slovenia, Chile, India, Catalunya, Philippines, Italy, Venezuela, Great Britain, Serbia and the United States.
 Each must be accompanied by an individual support team of at least two persons over the entire course.
 Many of these team members volunteer from the Big Island community each year.
 The event attracts individuals who not only thrive on personal challenge and enjoy the thrill of victory, but who come to understand, as did the ancient Hawaiians, the importance of aloha (love), ohana (family), and kokua (help).
 Individual resources, mental, physical, and spiritual, are shared in an atmosphere where everyone who completes the course is a winner, and the pursuit of human excellence is the fundamental rule of the road.